The RetroBeat: NBA Jam’s big anniversary should be a celebration, not a reboot

 NBA Jam is going to celebrate its 25th anniversary this year.
 ESPN wrote earlier this month that a reboot may be in the works.
 I think that this is bad idea.

 Don’t get me wrong: NBA Jam is great.
 I don’t want to say it was great.
 That would insinuate that the game has aged poorly.
-I believe it has.
+I believe it hasn’t.
 I could play the Genesis version right now and have a great time.
 I just don’t think that NBA Jam has much a place in 2018.
 Everything that made it so memorable was heavily intertwined with the ’90s.
 We actually thought that saying “boom shakalaka” was cool then.

 And today’s gamers already have their NBA Jam.
 NBA 2K18 was No. 2 best-selling game in the U.S. in 2017.
 That series is at the height of its popularity.
 Like the way Madden has dominated football gaming for over a decade, NBA 2K has now locked down basketball.
 And NBA 2K did it without Madden’s huge advantage: exclusive rights to the league.
 Madden doesn’t have any other competitiors using the NFL license.
 NBA 2K competes with NBA Live every year.
 It trounces that competition because it’s the better game.